3-D in eight parts

 Even if there are magicians or other strange other-worldly

-preternatural or supernatural, but it is something mysteriously weird and magical in 3-D, since it is part of the unification.
+preternatural or supernatural, perhaps invisible, but something mysteriously weird and magical in 3-D, since it is part of the unification.

+extraordinary.
 Now you're looking for the secret ... but you won't find it, because of course you're not really looking.
 You don't really want to know.
 You want to be fooled.
 But you wouldn't clap yet.
-Because making something disappear isn't enough; you have to bring it
+Because making something disappear isn't enough; you have

 That's why every magic trick has a third act, the hardest part, the part we call 'The Prestige'.”

-complete without at least some smoke and fire, and, by coincidence, the components of the fire triangle are three: oxygen, heat, and fuel.
+not be the same without at least some smoke and fire, now and then, and by coincidence the components of the fire triangle are three: oxygen, heat, and fuel.

-"A good many things go around in the dark besides Santa Claus",(56) and one old joke that is not too funny says that there are only three
+"A good many things go around in the dark besides Santa Claus",(56) and one old observation that may have been forgotten is that there are only three things that